 Risk of Recurrence

-Stages for ovarian cancer run from I to IV (1 to 4), with IV being the most serious.
+Stages for ovarian cancer run from I to IV (1 to 4), with IV being the most serious and most likely to recur.
 To determine the stage of your cancer, doctors use a number of factors, including the size and location of the cancer and how far it has traveled from where it started.
 The stage affects the possibility your cancer will return.

 - Stage I: 10% chance of recurrence